Edy1988/frontend-api-challenge/README.md

 ## Setting up the environment
 SET up this postsql database- copy and paste:

-CREATE DATABASE chitter; (also create a chitter_test database replica using the same commands)
+CREATE DATABASE chitterjs; (also create a chitterjs_test database replica using the same commands)

 CREATE TABLE users (
   id SERIAL PRIMARY KEY,